Introduction

 Why This Market Is Uniquely Digital

 Unlike most professional services where word-of-mouth drives referrals, personal injury clients are acquired in moments of urgency — immediately after an accident, injury, or traumatic event.
 In those moments, they go straight to Google.
+That reality has made personal injury lawyer SEO one of the most valuable growth strategies in the legal industry.

 - 97% of personal injury clients begin their attorney search online (Clio Legal Trends, 2024)